 Likely impacts on the composition of the population, lifestyle character and community cohesion are expected to be minimal, given the relatively small size of the incoming population.
-Recommendations to encourage successful development include a relatively slow rate of development, housing styles that are sympathetic to the character of this rural area, and provision of opportunities for interaction amongst groups of new and incoming residents and community engagement.
-The activities proposed for the Central Precinct of Fernhill Estate will provide many opportunities for interaction and community participation.
+Recommendations to encourage successful development include a relatively slow rate of development, housing styles and landscaping that are sympathetic to the character of this rural area, the provision of opportunities for interaction amongst groups of new and incoming residents and community engagement.
+The activities and events proposed for the Central Precinct of Fernhill Estate will provide many opportunities for interaction between existing and new residents, and will be of interest for those with an interest in local heritage and environmental values.
+In addition, there will be opportunities for community participation in events and activities held at the site and to be involved in planning for future activities and uses.

-Traffic impacts associated with residential development were found in the Traffic Impact study to be minimal.
-However, there may be some minor traffic disruption associated with regular events.
-In addition, there are expected to be traffic impacts associated with major events to be held on the Estate from time to time.
-Major and signature events would be subject to individual DA approval, including conditions of consent relating to traffic management and parking.
+Traffic impacts associated with residential development were found in the Traffic Impact study to be minimal, although there may be some minor traffic disruption associated with regular events.
+An additional access route and turning bay are included in the proposal to mitigate potential traffic impacts.